 Overcoming the issue

-Today, people are bombarded by news of wars and disasters on a 24-hour news cycle and it can be challenging to impress them with your cause’s unique urgency.
-Even though you may feel that everyone should care about your cause, connecting with potential supporters and donors in a way that inspires action is a significant problem for nonprofits.
+Today, people are bombarded by news of wars and disasters around the clock, and it can be challenging to impress them with your cause’s unique urgency.
+Even though you may feel that everyone should care about your cause, connecting with potential supporters and donors in a way that inspires action can be difficult for many nonprofits.

 Dr. Robert Selliah, founder of American MedChem, a nonprofit that aims to discover precision medicine for children with rare diseases, explained his organization’s messaging challenges.
 “There’s a major lack of awareness in the marketplace when it comes to rare diseases.
 Making people aware is a challenge because people don’t want to talk about sick kids.
 It’s a touchy subject.”